-You don't need to adjust your Nest thermostat to save energy each time you leave home.
+You don’t need to adjust your Nest thermostat to save energy each time you leave home.
 It can automatically help save energy by switching to Eco Temperature.
-But if you're going to be away for a long time, such as a vacation, you have a few options: manually set your thermostat Eco Temperature, set it to Off mode, or turn the power off to your system.
+But if you're going to be away for a long time, such as a summer holiday, you have a few options: manually set your thermostat Eco Temperature, set it to Off mode, or turn the power off to your heating system.
 Each of these has different effects.

 Use Eco Temperature

 Your Nest thermostat can automatically switch to Eco Temperature after it senses that nobody’s home to help save energy.
 But you can also manually set it to Eco Temperature.
 Both of these options will keep your home relatively comfortable.
 So when you arrive home it should take less time to reach your preferred temperature than if you had set your thermostat to Off mode.

 If you manually set Eco Temperature, your thermostat will stay in that mode and won't switch back to its regular heating or cooling schedule until you manually switch it to a heating or cooling mode.

 If you let your thermostat automatically switch to Eco Temperature, and a neighbor comes by to take care of your pet or collect the mail, your thermostat could turn on your system to reach a regularly scheduled temperature.
 After they leave, your thermostat will switch back to Eco Temperature.

 If you plan to be gone for a longer period of time, such as a vacation, setting your Nest thermostat to Off mode can save even more energy than using Eco Temperature.
 But if you use Off mode, your home might not be as comfortable when you come back.